 Now you are ready to ask for money from businesses, grant foundations, and governments.
 A Paypal donate button is a quick and easy way to accept donations from visitors to your website.

 Step 8: Network, network, network.

 Make friends with people and organizations doing similar work so that you can learn from their successes and mistakes.
 Networking also helps you to know when to team up and when to divide your efforts for maximum effectiveness.
-The links below are good places to start networking:
+This website is a good place to start networking.